-I-day: Frontline workers, scientists who developed Covid vaccine deserve appreciation, says PM Modi
+Independence Day: All sainik schools will be opened for girls, says PM Modi

 Prime Minister Narendra Modi hoisted the national flag at the Red Fort on Sunday on the occasion of India’s 75th Independence Day.

 Addressing the country, Modi said that our frontline workers, scientists who were developing vaccines and India’s citizens who were working with a sense of service deserve our appreciation.
+He said the government is focused on the welfare of small farmers.
+The prime minister also announced that sainik schools will be opened for girls.
 This is Modi’s eighth consecutive Independence Day address.

 On Saturday, President Ram Nath Kovind had said that Parliament was “the temple of our democracy”, which provides us the highest forum where we “discuss, debate and decide issues for the well-being of our people”.
 These were his first remarks since the end of the Monsoon Session of Parliament ahead of schedule.